Why Family Patterns Repeat

 developing greater nervous system regulation

-creating healthier forms of connection
+creating healthier forms of relationship

 Honoring the Past Without Repeating It